Robust Maximum Capture Facility Location under Random Utility Maximization Models: Robust MCP

+It can be seen that $\widetilde{\cV}_i$ is convex if $\cV_i$ is convex.
+The inner minimization problem of \eqref{prob:general-1} differs from the inner minimization of \eqref{prb:robust-MCP} just by some additional linear constraints, i.e.,

+\mtien{Thanks to Proposition \ref{prp:equivalent-general}, for the sake of simplicity, we will keep the assumption that the utilities of the competitor are deterministically equal to 1 throughout the rest of the paper.}

-where $f^{\WC}(S)$ is referred to as the worst-case objective function when the choice parameters of the GEV model vary in the uncertainty sets.
-We explore some properties of the robust program in the following.
-The following proposition tells us that the inner minimization problem (adversary's problem) can be solved efficiently via convex optimization.
-Before showing the result, to facilitate our exposition, let us define a binary representation of $f^{\WC}(S)$ as follows.
+We now explore some properties of the robust program in the following. \mtien{Proposition \ref{prp:convexity-G} below first shows} that the inner minimization problem (adversary's problem) can be solved efficiently via convex optimization.
+Before discussing the result, let us define a binary representation of $f^{\WC}(S)$ as follows.
 For any set $S\in\cK$, let $\bx^S \in \{0,1\}^m$ such that $x^S_j = 1$ if $j\in S$ and $x^S_j = 0$ otherwise.
-Then, we can write $G^i(\bY(\bv^i)|S) = G^i(\bY(\bv^i) \circ \bx^S)$, where $\circ$ is the element-by-element operator. \begin{proposition}[Convexity of the adversary's minimization problems] Given any $i\in I$ and $S\subset [m]$, $G^i(\bY(\bv^i)|S)$ is strictly convex in $\bv^i$. \end{proposition} \begin{proof} It is more convenient to use the binary representation $G^i(\bY(\bv^i)\circ \bx)$ to prove the claim.
-To prove the convexity, we take the second derivatives of $G^i(\bY(\bv^i)\circ \bx)$ w.r.t. $\bv^i$ and prove that the Hessian matrix is positive definite.
-Let $\rho(\bv^i) = G^i(\bY(\bv^i)\circ \bx)$.
-We take the first and second order derivatives of $\rho(\bv^i)$ with respect to $\bv^i$ and have
+Then, we can write $G^i(\bY(\bv^i)|S) = G^i(\bY(\bv^i) \circ \bx^S)$, where $\circ$ is the element-by-element operator. \begin{proposition}[Convexity of the adversary's minimization problems] Given any $i\in I$ and $S\subset [m]$, $G^i(\bY(\bv^i)|S)$ is strictly convex in $\bv^i$. \end{proposition}